joinpursuit/AC_4_Web/units/deepdive/lessons/SQL/postgres.md

 ### PostgreSQL server running on your Mac with these default settings:

-Host	| localhost
+Host: `localhost`
-Port	| 5432
+Port: `5432`
-User	| your system user name
+User: your system user name
-Database	| same as user
+Database: same as user
-Password	| none
+Password: none
-Connection URL	| postgresql://localhost
+Connection URL: `postgresql://localhost`

-To connect with psql, double click a database.
-To connect directly from the command line, type psql.
-If you’d rather use a graphical client, see below.
+To connect with `psql`, double click a database.
+To connect directly from the command line, type `psql`.

 ## Linux